 Gluten-Free Chocolate Pancakes

 I’ve tested this recipe with several different gluten free all purpose flour blends.
 Overall, Bob’s Red Mill Gluten Free 1-to-1 Baking Flour had the best combination of taste, texture, and consistency of batter.
-Use the following suggestions when substituting gluten free flour.- Use 1/4 cup additional milk when using Bob’s Red Mill 1-to-1 or King Arthur’s Measure for Measure Gluten Free Flour.
+Use the following suggestions when substituting gluten free flour.- If measuring in grams you will need 214 grams GF all purpose flour

 - Using GF flours will make a slightly thicker pancake batter than traditional pourable batters.